The Anglican Communion is engaged at a global level to promote the unity of Christians and churches.

-The Unity, Faith and Order department at the Anglican Communion Office supports conversations between churches, communions and organisations at a world level and provides advice on ecumenical relations, doctrine, polity and liturgy to the Member Churches and Instruments of Communion.
+The Unity, Faith and Order department at the Anglican Communion Office organises and oversees all Anglican ecclesiological engagement at a global level, both between member churches and with other Christian denominations, and provides advice on doctrine, polity, and liturgy to the Instruments of Communion.

 The Revd Neil Vigers facilitates the communion’s ecumenical and doctrinal work and is based at the Anglican Communion Office.
 He is Secretary to the International Anglican Liturgical Consultation and has a particular role in the production and publication of reports and other theological resources.